wyfbw07/CAN-Payload-Encode-Decode-Tool/README.md

 Open the .xcodeproj project file, hit Build (Cmd+B).

 Input arguments must be given upon run time:

 	- argv[1]: DBC file address
 	- argv[2]: Message ID in DEC
 	- argv[3]: Payload in HEX
 	- argv[4]: Signal Name

 ## Sample Usage

 Not all input arguments must be provide to run.
 There are three use cases available.

-**Extract DBC File Info Only:**
+- **Extract DBC File Info Only:**

-By only providing the DBC file address, the program would parse and extract message and signals info in the file:
 		- argv[1]: /Users/filelocation/XVehicle.dbc

+	By only providing the DBC file address, the program would parse and extract message and signals info in the file.

-**Decode an Entire Message:**
+- **Decode an Entire Message:**

-Additionally a message ID in decimal and its payload can be provided:
 		- argv[1]: /Users/filelocation/XVehicle.dbc
 		- argv[2]: 336
 		- argv[3]: D0,87,F0

+	Additionally a message ID in decimal and its payload can be provided.

-**Decode a Specific Signal Under a Message:**
+- **Decode a Specific Signal Under a Message:**

-Lastly a signal name can be provided to filter out the decoded value of that signal:
 		- argv[1]: /Users/filelocation/XVehicle.dbc
 		- argv[2]: 336
 		- argv[3]: D0,87,F0
 		- argv[4]: EngineTemp

+	Lastly a signal name can be provided to filter out the decoded value of that signal:

 ## Function Calls